marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 ---

 ## Why Angular Introduced Signals

+Before diving into code comparisons, it’s important to understand why Signals exist in the first place.
+Angular has relied on RxJS for years, but not every reactive problem is asynchronous or stream-based.

 RxJS has long been the backbone of Angular’s reactivity, but it comes with trade-offs: